Mark Foy's: History

+2026 revival

+In May 2026, the store was revived as an online department store, under the ownership of former real estate agent Mark Foy.
+Employing only seven staff, orders are sent directly from suppliers in Italy and France to customers.
+Foy is the great-grandson of Hugh Victor Foy, a forming manager of the store and brother of Francis Foy.

 Ice skating rink

-An ice skating rink was installed on the fifth floor of the store as part of a Swiss alpine setting for the presentation of skating costumes and evening gowns.
+In 1950, an ice skating rink was installed on the fifth floor of the store as part of a Swiss alpine setting for the presentation of skating costumes and evening gowns.
 The miniature rink opened at lunchtime on 11 April 1950 for the fashion parade titled "Fashion Fantasy On Ice", which would have a duration of 10 days.
 There was the prospect of customers being able to use the miniature ice rink.

-Mark Foys and sectarianism
+Mark Foy's and sectarianism

-It is claimed that the Foy family, Irish-born Roman Catholics, would only employ Catholics and stocked uniforms of the major Catholic schools, in an environment when government organisations had a policy to not employ Catholics, while David Jones specialised in Anglican school uniforms.
+William McInnes wrote in his 2010 work The Making of Modern Australia that the Foy family, Irish-born Roman Catholics, would only employ Catholics, and stocked uniforms of the major Catholic schools, in an environment when government organisations had a policy to not employ Catholics, while David Jones specialised in Anglican school uniforms.

 Other business interests

 Mark Foy also founded the Hydro Majestic Hotel at Medlow Bath, and Australia's oldest open-boat sailing club, the Sydney Flying Squadron, founded in 1891.